 A collaboration between theatre maker Francine Kliemann and sound designer Evan Reinhold and support from Royal College of Art.

-The project was tested and exhibited in July 2019 at White City and at the Royal College of Art in London, UK.
-Further development iplanned for 2020.
+Metatropolis is an ongoing experiment which has been exhibited at White City and at the Royal College of Art in London, UK